msssm/MultiLevelEvacuation_with_custom_C_code/README.md

 Simulating the evacuation scenario of a single-level building is well known but not general enough.
 Though we want to introduce a more sophisticated simulation within a multi-level building.
 E.g.: What would happen, if a multi-level building has to be evacuated?
 Which escape routes would be mostly used?
 Since tower buildings are getting more common in large cities, engineers have to care more about the behaviour in situations of emergency, namely evacuation.
+To investigate in some of these aspects we will create a relatively general framework for behavioral simulation in evacuation scenarios.

 ## The Model